Friday, May 8, 2015

-911 N. University Avenue
+911 N. University Ave

 Ann Arbor, MI 48109

 Note: With only one elevator to the 2nd floor, you or your guests may experience a delay if unable to use the stairs.]

-Light refreshments will be provided
+Light refreshments will be provided.

 As a physician and teacher at the oldest public hospital in the United States, and as a writer and literary editor, Dr. Danielle Ofri speaks with unique insight into the practice of medicine in America.
 Dr. Ofri is an attending physician in Bellevue Hospital’s medical clinic, which has been the home of the most extraordinary human stories throughout its long history in the nation’s most diverse and complex city.
 In her practice and as an Associate Professor of Medicine at New York University, Dr. Ofri has focused on reaching the real humanity of her patients and on teaching young doctors how to do the same.
 She is medicine’s leading proponent of the power of story - and of literature - to teach healthcare providers and to improve the practice of medicine.
 She is the author of several acclaimed books on life in medicine and patient care.
 Dr. Ofri’s writings have been included in Best American Essays 2005 & 2002, and Best American Science Writing 2003.
 She received the Missouri Review Editor’s Prize for nonfiction, and the McGovern award from the American Medical Writers Association.
-For more information on Dr. Ofri’s books please visit her website: http://danielleofri.com/
+For more information on Dr. Ofri’s books please visit Danielle's website.Dr.
+Ofri’s credentials include:

-§ Associate Professor of Medicine, new York University
+- Associate Professor of Medicine, new York University

-§ Guest Columnist, The New York Times’ Well blog.
+- Guest Columnist, The New York Times’ Well blog

-- Essays and reviews published in the New York Times, New England Journal of Medicine, The Lancet, The Los Angeles Times, and National Public Radio.
+- Essays and reviews published in the New York Times, New England Journal of Medicine, The Lancet, The Los Angeles Times, and National Public Radio

 Tickets are not required.
 Seating is on a first come, first served basis.
 Handicapped Access: East and West side entrances of the auditorium are appropriate for guests using wheelchairs.
 Please refer to the Hill Auditorium Seating Chart to locate designated handicapped seating areas (boxes A-G on the main floor).